spatialmodel/inmap/inmap/doc/inmap_run_steady.md

               to the InMAP computational grid, but the mapping projection of the shapefile must be the same as the projection InMAP uses.
               Can include environment variables. (default "${GOPATH}/src/github.com/spatialmodel/inmap/inmap/testdata/testEmis.shp")
-      --HTTPPort string
+      --InMAPData string
-              Port for hosting web page.
-If HTTPport is ':8080', then the GUI would be viewed by visiting "localhost:8080" in a web browser.
-              If HTTPport is "", then the web server doesn't run. (default ":8080") --InMAPData string
               InMAPData is the path to location of baseline meteorology and pollutant data.
               The path can include environment variables. (default "${GOPATH}/src/github.com/spatialmodel/inmap/inmap/testdata/testInMAPInputData.ncf")